twiztedmyrtle/twiztedmyrtle.github.io/content/blog/the-bison-story.md

 +++
 <p>
   I fell in love with an unlikely character - the Bison!
-They&#39;re not exactly handsome in a traditional sense like an Arabian horse.
-And yet, there&#39;s something about their raw, rugged and mighty ways that take you back to prehistoric days in a flash, and draws you in.
+They're not exactly handsome in a traditional sense like an Arabian horse.
+And yet, there's something about their raw, rugged and mighty ways that take you back to prehistoric days in a flash, and draws you in.
 </p>
 <p>
   A particular insane close encounter with the primal beast at Yellowstone National Park was nothing short of surreal and transcendental.
 I could live and die in that moment a thousand times.